Hamilton High School West

-Hamilton High School West is a four-year comprehensive public high school serving students in ninth through twelfth grade located in Hamilton Township, in Mercer County, New Jersey, United States, operating as one of the three secondary schools of the Hamilton Township School District; the other high schools in the district are Hamilton High School North-Nottingham High School and Hamilton High School East- Steinert High School.
+Hamilton High School West is a four-year comprehensive public high school serving students in ninth through twelfth grade located in Hamilton Township, in Mercer County, in the U.S. state of New Jersey, operating as one of the three secondary schools of the Hamilton Township School District; the other high schools in the district are Hamilton High School North-Nottingham High School and Hamilton High School East- Steinert High School.

-As of the 2021–22 school year, the school had an enrollment of 1,280 students and 102.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.
-There were 481 students (37.6% of enrollment) eligible for free lunch and 115 (9.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,427 students and 100.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.1:1.
+There were 594 students (41.6% of enrollment) eligible for free lunch and 131 (9.2% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

 The school was the 222nd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 275th in the state of 328 schools in 2012, after being ranked 258th in 2010 out of 322 schools listed.
 The magazine ranked the school 262nd in 2008 out of 316 schools.
 The school was ranked 240th in the magazine's 2008 issue, which surveyed 316 schools across the state.